mikkiio/miyomi-tos/README.md

 📧 [miyomi.hub@gmail.com](mailto:miyomi.hub@gmail.com)

 ### Merchandise Issues
-Contact **Shirato** via storefront details (Miyomi does not handle merchandise directly)
+Contact respective vendors directly (Miyomi does not handle merchandise operations)

+## 🛡️ Privacy & Data Practices

+### Our Commitment
+- **No Data Collection**: We do not collect personal information
+- **No Tracking**: No cookies, analytics, or monitoring technologies
+- **Voluntary Communication**: Only information you choose to share via email
+- **Confidentiality**: Voluntary communications treated as confidential

+### What We Don't Do
+- ❌ Collect personal data
+- ❌ Use tracking technologies
+- ❌ Share data with third parties
+- ❌ Employ analytics services
+- ❌ Store user information

-## 🎯 What We Provide
+## 🎯 Service Description

-### Information Services
+### Information Aggregation
-- Educational content and tutorials
+- Educational resources and tutorials
-- Curated links to third-party services
+- References to third-party applications
-- Community support and discussions
+- Community discussion platforms
-- Platform updates and announcements
+- Technical guides and documentation

-### Community Platforms
+### Platform Operations
+- Independent information hub
+- Community moderation and support
+- Educational content creation
-- Website and documentation
+- Platform maintenance and updates
-- Social media channels
-- Discussion forums
-- Support communities

 ## 🔄 Policy Updates